Carlo-Carandang/Nova_Scotia_Surgical_Wait_Times/README.md

 # Nova_Scotia_Surgical_Wait_Times

-To visualize this RMarkdown document, open the file "cjph_research_article.rmd", then choose knit to HTML.
+To visualize this RMarkdown document, open the file "cjph_research_article.rmd" in R, then choose 'Knit to HTML'.
+Alternatively, you can visualize this analysis by downloading the file "cjph_research_article.html", then open the file, which in turn will open in your default web browser.

 Authors: Carlo Carandang, Gregory Horne, William Wells, and Catherine Stokes.